 In order to fund their goal of providing clean drinking water to Namsaling, Nepal, a group of students reached out to the Boulder community for support.
 With the help of a generous Boulder couple and several other members of the community, the dedicated EWB group raised more than $10,000 for the project by hosting a cultural dinner at the local couple’s home.

-Contact the BEST Team to support current students’ endeavors to make a difference in the world through the Engineers Without Borders program.
+Contact the advancement team to support current students’ endeavors to make a difference in the world through the Engineers Without Borders program.

 The life and work of 1956 civil engineering alumnus David Austin will be remembered in perpetuity at the University of Colorado through a memorial scholarship for undergraduate engineering students.
-David’s wife, Mirie, contacted Engineering Development to establish a scholarship fund so that friends and family could make a donation to the college for student scholarships in his memory.
+David’s wife, Mirie, contacted the engineering advancement team to establish a scholarship fund so friends and family could make a donation to the college for student scholarships in his memory.

 After an initial seed gift from Martin/Martin Consulting Engineers, where David served many years as chief engineer, the tremendous outpouring from friends and family quickly escalated the scholarship into an endowment that will support students year after year.
 David is remembered as someone who always took time to help future engineering leaders, and with this scholarship, his impact on the CU community will never be forgotten.

-If you would like to honor a friend, mentor, or loved one, while helping to build the college’s long-term financial strength, contact the BEST Team about creating a named endowment.
+If you would like to honor a friend, mentor, or loved one while helping to build the college’s long-term financial strength, contact the advancement team about creating a named endowment.